agenda/agenda-rest/README.md

 ```

 ### **`/api/job`**
-Updates defition of a job category
+Updates definition of a job category

 * Method: PUT
 * Data: same as POST